JakeRoss05/JakeRoss05/README.md

 👋 Hey, I'm Jake

 I'm a 19-year-old developer from the UK who fell in love with Computer Science because it’s the closest thing to turning ideas into reality.
 I love the feeling of taking something that only exists in your head and engineering it into something structured, fast, and actually useful.
-That mix of creativity, problem-solving, and control is what hooked me.
+I first picked up video games when I tried Mario Kart Wii and soon later got an xbox 360 for my birthday in 2011.
+Since then, Ive been interested in how the things we rely on and intereact with everyday are actually made and after I got into PC gaming, my love for computer science went crazy.

 🔥 What I’m Into